gohryt/programming-languages-research/PARSERS.md

 The design point most worth copying is the `Parse` trait: every AST node type implements `fn parse(input: ParseStream) -> Result<Self>`, and arbitrary node types compose via `input.parse::<T>()?`.
 Users extend the parser by implementing `Parse` on their own types, typically combined with `custom_keyword!` to declare identifiers that should be treated as reserved words in a local DSL.
 This gives macro authors the ergonomics of a parser generator (type-driven composition, per-node error messages) without a separate grammar file or build step — the grammar *is* Rust type definitions.

-**Trade-offs:** syn is influential beyond Rust because it demonstrates that a full production-language parser can live as a library with a stable public API — it is the token-to-AST layer for thousands of `#[derive(...)]` macros, `quote!`, `html!`, `sqlx::query!`, and serde-style data-binding frameworks.
+syn is influential beyond Rust because it demonstrates that a full production-language parser can live as a library with a stable public API — it is the token-to-AST layer for thousands of `#[derive(...)]` macros, `quote!`, `html!`, `sqlx::query!`, and serde-style data-binding frameworks.
 The price is coupling to Rust's grammar evolution (syn tracks every new syntactic feature) and build-time cost, since every proc macro compiles a non-trivial syn slice into every host crate.

 Source: https://github.com/dtolnay/syn